mattiamanzati/schema-is-all-you-need/slides.md

 What if instead of creating a solution specific for validation/encoding/arbitraries and json schema we instead focus on defining a runtime something that can be described by a TypeScript's type?

 -- the problem with validate
+They focus on ensuring an input value, which most of library defaulted to unknown, and turn it into a structure defined at runtime, but they miss completely turning it back to the input type.
 Let's have a look at the type signature of a function that validates our data that comes from the wire.
 Most of validation libraries out there focus on starting from something unknown and turning it into our data structure.